samplchallenges/SAMPL9/README.md

 - 2022-04-25: Update analyze_hostguest.py to include CD dataset submissions.
 - 2022-04-25: Edit analyze_hostguest.py updating deprecated .as_matrix() function to .to_numpy().
 - 2022-04-25: Edit and update submissions.py removing stats_funcs=None parameter from plotting functions
 - 2022-04-25: Add preliminary analysis of ranked methods and all methods separately for SAMPL9 WP6 and CD datasets.
+- 2022-05-10: Add additional info on nanoluciferase (NanoLuc) binding prediction challenge

 ## Challenge construction

 ### Overview

-The SAMPL9 phase of challenges includes a new host-guest challenge (WP6) that closed November 15, 2021, and a bCD host-guest challenge..
+The SAMPL9 phase of challenges includes two host-guest challenges (already closed) and a protein-ligand challenge on nanoluciferase.

+### The NanoLuc challenge

+The SAMPL9 (and SAMPL10) protein-ligand challenges focus on binding to nanoluciferase (nanoluc) and include both a virtual screening and potency prediction component, as [further detailed here](protein_ligand/README.md).
+Submission deadlines and instructions are forthcoming, but compound identities are available.

 ### The WP6 challenge